mahmoudkhalifah/youtube-playlist-time-calculator/README.md

 # youtube-playlist-time-calculator

-This script is developed by Mahmoud Khalifa
+This script is developed by Mahmoud Khalifa.

 LinkedIn: https://www.linkedin.com/in/mahmoud-khalifa-26438a196/
 GitHub: https://github.com/mahmoudkhalifah